Stevens, PaulPaul Stevens

 On leave 2015-16

 Milton; Early Modern Literature and Culture; Nationalism; Colonialism; the Bible; Modern British Literature; Literary Theory and History

 B.A.
 Hons (London), M.A.
 (Carleton), Ph.D.
 (Toronto), FRSC

-is Professor and Canada Research Chair in Early Modern Literature & Culture.
-His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates poetic practice, colonialism and nationalism, both then and now, secularism and religious change, literary theory and history.
-Professor Stevens’ first book Imagination and the Presence of Shakespeare in “Paradise Lost”
+is currently Professor and Canada Research Chair in Early Modern Literature & Culture.
+During 2015-16, he will be Senior Research Fellow at Jesus College, Oxford.
+His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates colonialism and nationalism, secularism and religious change, and literary theory and history.
+Professor Stevens’s first book Imagination and the Presence of Shakespeare in “Paradise Lost”

 (Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
 In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3

 (1996), his focus turned to colonialism and post-colonial theory, most notably showing how Scripture gave Western colonialism its peculiar character and challenging the conventional view that Milton was “a poet against empire.”
 In Discontinuities: New Essays on Renaissance Literature and Criticism